Input JSON

 Frequently Asked Questions

 Yes.
-Characters like <, >, and & are escaped in text content per the XML spec.
+Characters like <, >, and & in JSON values are escaped to their XML entity equivalents per the W3C XML spec.
+This ensures the output is valid XML.

 Can I convert XML back to JSON?

 Yes.
-Use the XML to JSON tool on this site.
+Use the XML to JSON converter on this site for the reverse conversion.

 Related Tools

-XML is defined by the W3C.
-For JSON, see json.org and MDN.
+XML is defined by the W3C and W3C XML.
+For JSON, see json.org, RFC 8259, and MDN.
+See also xml-js and DOMParser.